mmgustafson/RowONE/Key_Activities.md

 care of our equipment so it can be used to the max potential and returned in the condition it was rented.

 #### *Delivery and Pickup Service* ####
-Available to those who are going to remote location where our kiosks are not located.
+Available to those who are going to remote locations where our kiosks are not located.

 #### *Quality Customer Service* ####
 We are providing the highest quality of customer service.
 We are available 24/7 for any questions and concerns.
 We make sure our